kaustubh-sadekar/QuickRef/README.md

-# QuickRef

-What topic are you looking for ?
+Which topic you would like to refer ?

 ## [Python QuickRef](pythonRef.md)
 ## [OpenCV QuickRef](OpenCVRef.md)